 About the Author

 Leslie Edens Copeland writes far too often of ghosts, mortals, transdimensional psionic aliens, paranormal gay love triangles, half-ghosts, portals, deadzines, and magical teenagers.
-Seriously, she has written like ten books by now, and no signs of stopping.
+Seriously, she has written like twelve books by now, and no signs of stopping.
 She lives on some kind of supercharged writing ley line in the mellow town of Bellingham, Washington, where she can run to the ocean or drive up to Mt.
 Baker for snowboarding.
-She has a nearly 20-pound monster cat that may be a Calico puma in disguise, and a daughter who loves fantasy fiction, comics, games, and anime.
+She has a nearly 20-pound monster cat that may be a Calico puma in disguise, and a kid who loves fantasy fiction, comics, games, and anime.
 Together they are TEAM DESPAIR, fighting for truth and justice and paranormal tolerance in novels everywhere! (cue loud music)

-Heather Despair book one Mortals is her first book, soon to be followed up by books two and three.
+Heather Despair book one: Mortals is her first book, soon to be followed up by books two and three.
 No really.
 I have them written.
 I’m just waiting for the editor to release her python-like grip, and remove her bloody talons, and we should be good to go!
 Release!
 All’s crux, would you let those things go?!

 The Despair ‘Verse